Schp4wn/something_fishy/README.md

 # something_fishy
-simple fishing bot for wow retail and classic
+simple fishing bot for wow retail and classic written in python